atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 ardent affection which I bear prince Medor, I firmly resolve, either here to attend his expected arrival, or else to finish my days in manifestation of my fidelity.
 Therefore, dear princes, attribute my disobedience to my parents as the impulse of love, bestowing on it a favourable censure, and I resolve, that what my will prescibeth, my capacity shall perform; that is, immortally to remain faithful to my lover, or everlastingly unfriendly to myself.
 [25]

 ---

-## CHAP III.
+## CHAP.
+III.

 >They arrive at the palace of Folly—a dwarf appears, and prevails on them to quit the palace, which they have no sooner done, but the whole building is swallowed up.

 They had no sooner perused the paper, but pitying the fate of the unhappy lady, they resolved to range the confines of Africa in search of Medor, her lost lover; that, by their friendly diligence, Florina might be delivered from her deplorable condition: by virtue of which heroic resolution, raising themselves from the verdant grass, with familiar amity, prosecuted their journey in such a manner, that after traveling a few days, they espied a verdant tent, on whose lofty turret a snow-white ensign flourished in the air; they no sooner approached this delightful object, but they perceived it to be
 [26]
 an eglantine bower, decked with columbines and damask roses.
 Being desirous to survey every part of it, they resolutely entered, where a showy beagle, with Argus eyes, vigilantly saluted them with his shrill barking notes.--A nymph being roused from her repose at this unexpected alarm, began to tear through the bower.

 But Venus and Diana having metamorphosed their malice to a future sympathy, so ordained it, that her amber locks should be entangled in the eglantine briars.--The princes taking hold of her loose garments, notwithstanding her force, compelled her to stay; but the nymph, thinking them to be Apollo and Jove, who had descended from heaven to ravish her virginity on earth, bitterly cried out, and tore the tresses of her hair: which our princes perceiving, with fair speeches began to appease her aggravation, requesting her only to conduct them to some adjoining
 [27]
 cottage, where, for that night, they might assuredly rest in some peaceful tranquillity.
 The nymph, fully satisfied, raised herself from the earth, and very freely conducted them through the woods and forests, where many troops of light-footed satyrs ran before, as triumphant heralds to proclaim their passage; at last, she brought them to a sumptuous palace, whose pyramids and towers loftily presumed to elevate their tops in the azure skies; the walls were of glittering alabaster, the gates of pure crystal, the pavement of black jet, intermixed with azured marble, the battlements of refined gold, the windows of transparent diamonds, and the roof of vermilion coral wrought with orient guards of silver; the interior lineaments owed nothing in correspondence to the outward edifice; for the portals and galleries were of white ivory, the bedsteads
 [28]
 of clarent amber, the coverlids and curtains of green damask embossed with emeralds, and the the tapestry of crimson velvet embroidered with amethysts and pearl.
 In the spacious court and delicious bowers which Flora had adorned with the treasures of her painted drapery, were likewise many curious fountains; some conveyed thither by the instinct of nature, and others erected by the ingenuity of art.
 Upon the borders of these fountains were growing many fruitful trees, whereon were artificially arranged divers harmonious birds.
 In short, there wanted no ornament to make this sumptuous palace a terrestrial paradise: it was impaled with lofty cedars, fenced draw-bridges, and impregnable bulwarks; likewise circumferenced with many curious rivers.
 Our two princes, with their nymphs, being arrived to this dignified place, were forthwith met by an
 [29]
 ancient matron, who, seeming to be the lady thereof, very kindly gave them a welcome.
 Her habit was of a fable hue, having her showy hair hanging down her face; her beauty seemed to be nipped by age; yet, in the lineaments of her complexion, lay furrowed the anatomy of an indifferent countenance; the arches of her sorrowful eyes were over-veiled with a crimson dye, from out of whose conduits it appeared many brinish tears had had their issue.
 After some conversation with her unexpected guests, perceiving the zeal of their youthful resolutions were devoted to travel, she, with a faint voice, delivered herself to the following effect:

-“Courteous friends, for such I hope you are, fear not to enter this palace, but advance with freedom ; for your eyes shall be presented with such delightful [30] objects as shall please your contemplations.”
+“Courteous friends, for such I hope you are, fear not to enter this palace, but advance with freedom; for your eyes shall be presented with such delightful
+[30]
+objects as shall please your contemplations.”